 Candy Can Facts & Trivia

-In what year was the candy cane first introduced to children?
-(A.) 1871 (B.) 1670 (C.) 1542 (D.) 1847
+In what year was the candy cane first introduced to

-Legend states that the first candy cane was actually a straight white sugar stick.
+Legend states that the first candy cane was a straight white sugar stick.
 A choirmaster in Germany bent them into the shape of a candy cane.
 They were then handed out to all the children during a ceremony in hopes that it would keep them quiet during the show in 1670.

 Facts about the candy cane:

-2. Some say that a candy maker in Indiana made a candy cane to represent Jesus.
+2. Some say a candy maker in Indiana made a candy cane to represent Jesus.
 They say the white stripes represent Jesus’ purity.
-The red stripes are for the blood of Jesus and the J shape is for the staff of the Shepherds.
-Some say the J shape is also a reminder of Jesus.
+The red stripes represent Jesus' blood, and the J shape is for the staff of the

-3. The red and white stripes were added to the candy cane in the very early 1900’s.
-Possibly 1900.
+3. The red and white stripes were added to the candy cane in

-7. About 1.70 billion candy canes are made every year.
-Around 90% of the candy canes that are made each year sell during the Thanksgiving and Christmas season.
+Around 90% of the candy canes made each year sell during Thanksgiving and Christmas.
 That is a lot of candy canes!

-8. Candy canes come in a variety of flavors, but the traditional is the peppermint flavored candy cane.
-Did you know that they have a pickle flavored candy cane and a mac and cheese flavored candy cane?
+traditional is the peppermint-flavored candy cane.
+Did you know that there is also a pickle-flavored candy cane and a mac-and-cheese-flavored candy cane?

 What is your favorite type of candy cane?